Pediatric Mental Health Blog

 Self-Perception in Childhood

 Kids are often in positions where they can’t change their circumstances and this lack of control can lead to feelings of despair and negative self-perception.
 So how can we help them find ways to exercise self-efficacy within the confines of childhood?
-Connect them with their future self!
+Connect them with their future selves!

 We have created two free, printable exercises to help kids think about their present situation, how they would like things to be different, and their aspirations for the future.